Canada: Doing business and staying in touch

 Roaming agreements exist with most international mobile phone companies.
 Coverage is good in major urban areas, but spotty in remote locations.
 Roaming rates can be high, so you should check with your provider before leaving home.

 The Canadian Broadcasting Corporation (CBC) is Canada’s national broadcaster.
 It was set up in the 1930s and broadcasts in both French and English via TV, radio, internet and satellite.
 The main national daily newspapers are The Globe and Mail and The National Post.
-French-language dailies are published in Montreal, Ottawa and Quebec City.
+French-language daily newspapers are published in Montreal, Ottawa and Quebec City.
 Regional English-language daily newspapers are also published in individual provinces.

-All mail from Canada to outside North America is by air.
 Stamps are available at post offices and in many hotels, pharmacies and convenience stores, among other locations.
 Letters sent by regular mail take four to six working days to reach the USA and four to seven working days to reach other countries.Post Office hours